ChrisLindland/racecar-website/docs/labs/phase_1/wall-follower/proportional.md

 </center>
 <hr/>

-## Mission Statement
+## Probem Statement
-**The racecar's goal will be to maintain a certain distance away from an object in front of it.
-We will use proportional control to implement this behavior.**
+The racecar's goal will be to maintain a certain distance away from an object in front of it.
+We will use proportional control to implement this behavior.

 <center>
 ![](../Resources/ProportionalControl.gif)